nicolenewhouse3/sql-style-guide/STYLE_GUIDE.md

 ```

 ## Joins
-- Use explicit join syntax (join + on) for clarity.
+- Use explicit join syntax (join + on) for clarity and to avoid Cartesian joins.
 - Always use aliases to make your queries easier to read.
 - Use the `as` keyword for explicit aliasing.
+- Qualify column names with table aliases to avoid ambiguity in multi-table joins.

 ```sql
 -- Good